Eligibility for a school place

 Applications for a Reception School Place 2019/20

 Parents and carers will be able to submit an online application for a place in reception for 2019/20.
-The deadline for applications is not available at the time that this prospectus is being written but is likely to be in December 2018 for online applications and January 2019 for paper applications.
 Based on previous years, parents and carers will be notified about the outcome of applications in April 2019.
 The contact information for Pupil Admissions, who can be called if parents and carers do not wish to apply online as well as for general enquiries, is below.

 Primary School Admissions (Reception to Y6)